Marcelo Gallardo: 2016–2022

 the championship and Gallardo equaled Ángel Labruna's record of 22 titles as both a player and a coach for the team.
 Coming close to the expiration of his contract at the end of the season in the midst of speculations about his continuity, he decided to sign for yet at least one more year., stating that he will not continue on the team and that he will take a short break in his coaching career.

+Al-Ittihad

+On 18 November 2023, Gallardo became the manager of Al-Ittihad on a one-and-a-half-year contract after having taken a short break from coaching.

+Following a crushing 5–0 home defeat to Al-Ettifaq, which confirmed their elimination from the 2024–25 AFC Champions League Elite and compounded a series of poor results, Gallardo was dismissed on 13 May 2024.
+Despite his sacking, he remained in charge for the final three matches of the season before officially departing on 2 July.

+Return to River Plate

+On 5 August 2024, River Plate announced Gallardo as their new head coach, replacing outgoing Martín Demichelis.
+In his first season he finished fifth in the Argentine league, won the Superclásico 1-0 and reached the semifinals of the CONMEBOL Libertadores, losing 3-0 on aggregate against Atlético Mineiro.
+In his second year back at the club, River Plate got eliminated by Platense, 4-2 on penalties, in the quarter-finals of the Torneo Apertura, also getting eliminated of the Club World Cup in the group stage, on the last match against Inter Milan.

 Playing style

 Throughout his career, Gallardo played a central or attacking midfield role as a playmaker.
 A skillful, intelligent player, he was valued for his vision, technique, class, dribbling, and ability to defeat opponents in one-on-one situations and was best known for defence-splitting passes.
 Gallardo was noted for his accuracy with direct free kicks and his ball delivery from corners and set pieces.
 His playing style was compared to Diego Maradona in his youth.